Q: Are different types of plywood available like hardwood, walnut etc.?

 Q: Is this available in a cedar lumber product?

-A: Yes it is, we can mill this from 1×4, 1×6 or 1×8 solid stock lumber boards, but there is no cedar plywood available that is suitable for combing the face.
+A: Yes it is, we can mill this from 1×4, (t&g) 1×6 (t&g) or 1×8 (square edge) solid stock lumber boards, but there is no cedar plywood available that is suitable for combing the face.

 Q: What is the difference between plywood and solid stock lumber?

 A: Plywood is made up of individual layers of thin veneer panels sandwiched together.
 Solid stock lumber is solid wood, no veneer layers at all.
-And is only available in 1×6, 1×8, but no large panels.
+And is only available typically in 3/8″ x 5 1/2″ boards/planks in various lengths.